Other Credit Options (2-4 units)

 Students may earn credit for physical education classes taken at MIT.
 For more information on the MIT Physical Education cirriculum visit the MIT Physical Education website.

 Already Cross-registered at MIT?

 You are eligible to register online for MIT Physical Education courses during the same registration window as MIT students.
 Confirm with the MIT registrar (firstname.lastname@example.org) for eligibility.
 Please view the MIT PE Online Registration calendar for cross-registered students for more information.

 Wellesley students who are not cross-registered at MIT

 Please follow the registration instructions for Wellesley Students.
 After the close of online registration, MIT Physical Education will post a list of courses with open spots for Wellesley students to consider.

 Students should email email@example.com to request that confirmation be sent to the Wellesley Physical Education registrar.
 Include your name and the course you took at MIT (title, course number, section, and day/time of the course).

 Incoming Transfer Students

-Transfer students are admitted as if they have completed some credit points in physical education prior to admission at Wellesley.
-The number of physical education points awarded to a student depends on the number of academic credits she earned at her previous institution.
-In general, students admitted as first-semester sophomores (with 8 academic credits) receive 4 credit units, which means they have fulfilled half the PE graduation requirement.
-Students admitted as first-semester juniors (with 16 academic credits) receive 8 credit units, which fulfills the requirement.
+Transfer students are admitted as if they have completed some PE credits in physical education prior to admission at Wellesley.
+The number of physical education points awarded to a student depends on the number of academic credits they bring from their previous institution.
+In general, students admitted as first-semester sophomores (with 8 academic units) receive 4 credits, which means they have fulfilled half the PE graduation requirement and need to earn four more.
+Students admitted as first-semester juniors (with 16 academic credits) receive 8 credits, which fulfills the requirement.
 Transfer students may petition the Department for additional credit.